Which engineering employers accept graduates with 2.2 degrees?

 - Lockheed Martin: doesn't mention any degree classification requirements.

-- MBDA UK: accepts candidates with a 2.2 for all of its graduate schemes apart from software engineering, for which it asks for a 2.1 or above ideally.
+- MBDA UK: accepts candidates with a 2.2 for all of its graduate schemes.

-- MOD / DESG: asks for candidates with a 2.2 or above.
+- Ministry of Defence – Defence Equipment & Support: asks for candidates with a 2.2 or above.

 - Mott MacDonald: accepts graduates with 2.2s for its electrical engineering scheme.